Review: Teen Titans Annual #2

 Review by Steve J. Ray

 Months of build-up have been leading to this moment.
 Robin – Damian Wayne – has imprisoned, brainwashed, and tortured supervillains for months.
-In issue #44 we discovered that he’d even killed the villain Brother Blood.
+In issue #44 we discovered that he’d even killed Brother Blood.
 The recent Robin 80th Anniversary special showed that Batman was on Robin’s trail, and in Teen Titans Annual #2 the Dark Knight finally catches up with his wayward son.

 The resulting story has blown me away.

 This entire issue is one huge positive.
 In recent months, since the tragic death of Alfred (Batman #77), Robin has been down a path of self destruction.
 Robbie Thompson has written some truly heartbreaking scenes featuring the Dark Knight’s butler, and surrogate father/grandfather to Batman, and all his “sons”.

 I’ve wanted to believe in Damian for so long, ever since his debut, almost exactly 14 years ago, in Batman #655.
 In that time the character has gone from the spawn of assassins, to spoiled brat, all the way through to repentant son… and hero.
 Has his true nature finally surfaced, or did watching Alfred die before his very eyes finally break his heart, enough to turn him away from the light?

 It’s clear that Robin blames himself for Alfred’s death at the hands of Bane, and the brilliantly written and drawn flashback scenes, that are spread throughout the issue, make this abundantly clear.
 Penciller Eduardo Pansica, inker Julio Ferreira, and TT color artist supreme, Marcelo Maiolo, brilliantly delineate Robin’s tragedy.
 Just look at these incredible pages!